dverdin/writings/2018-Hackathon-report.md

 We made a lot during last year to make Sympa developers work together.
 It's good but, that said, other parts of the population should benefit from community cohesion.

-Organizing a Sympa conference would be a very great opportunity to gather the different kind of people from the community (administrators, translators, packagers, end users, etc.)
+Organizing a Sympa conference would be a very great opportunity to gather the different kind of people from the community (administrators, translators, packagers, end users, etc.).

 The idea would be to have that kind of events:

-  - Report about the development progress,
+  - report about the development progress,
-  - focus on specific Sympa usages (large lists, clusters, lightweight instances, etc.)
+  - focus on specific Sympa usages (large lists, clusters, lightweight instances, etc.),
-  - speeches from active people (Racke, Soji, etc.)
+  - speeches from active people (Racke, Soji, etc.),
-  - workshops on specific usages (families, scenarios, etc.)
+  - workshops on specific usages (families, scenarios, etc.).

 We could start with something small, at more or less zero cost, hosted by a university for free.